huangshan108/CareerNet/README.md

 * `seed_colleges`
 * `seed_majors`

-To test this app with tests accounts:
+To test this app with test accounts:
 * For students, use `careernet.student+<id>@gmail.com`
 * For companies, use `careernet.company+<id>@gmail.com`
 * All test account passwords are `careernet`